monyroth07/monyroth07.github.io/about_me.md

 __Topic Dicovery in Research Paper__

 Implementing Term Frequency-Inverse Document Frequency (TF-IDF)  and Latent Dirichlet Allocation (LDA) model for automaticly identify extract underlying topics from user-provided paper abstracts.
 Programming in Python.
+The system can be tested [here](https://topic-modelling-lda-f6983.web.app/).